Third International School on Simulation of Nuclear Reactor Systems (SINUS) with a focus on light water reactors, including SMRs

 • First practical experience with numerical simulation software.

-Participants are selected based on eligibility and excellence, considering geographical, and gender balance aspects.
-The selection process is based on an applicant's motivation letter and their educational track records.
+Participants were selected based on eligibility and excellence, considering geographical and gender balance aspects.
+The selection process was based on an applicant's motivation letter and their educational track records.

-The proposed committee for selecting the students includes high-level experts in the field of reactor physics: the Chair of WPRS, the Chairs of the NEA Expert Group on Reactor Multiphysics (EGMUP), and the Head of the NEA Division for Nuclear Science and Education.
-The selection process is supported by the NEA Secretariat.
+The proposed committee for selecting the students included high-level experts in the field of reactor physics: the Chair of WPRS, the Chairs of the NEA Expert Group on Reactor Multiphysics (EGMUP), and the Head of the NEA Division for Nuclear Science and Education.
+The selection process was supported by the NEA Secretariat.

 Organisation

-Training material development is co-ordinated by the NCSU with support from the CEA.
+Training material development was co-ordinated by the NCSU with support from the CEA.
 The RSICC and the NEA Data Bank support the distribution of the required software.
-The University of Cambridge will host the in-person event in Cambridge, United Kingdom.
+The University of Cambridge hosted the in-person event in Cambridge, United Kingdom.

 Training material is distributed on a MyNEA SharePoint Page (access only for lecturers and participants).